EDUC 100 • Introduction to Education (3 units)

 ENGL 453 • Language, Culture, and Linguistics (3 units)

 Prerequisite: EDUC 315; may be taken concurrently; requires senior standing.
-This course surveys the acquisition and use of language within a cultural context.
+A survey of the acquisition and use of language within a cultural context.
 It examines the relationship of language to culture, language acquisition, and language analysis or linguistics, emphasizing the utility of such knowledge for educators.
 Stress is given to understanding language’s reciprocal relation with culture, the nature of language systems, and linguistic analysis to enable educators a better comprehension of second language acquisition within learning environments.
-This course is a prerequisite requirement for the Multiple and Single Subject Credential programs and the Cross-Cultural Language, and Academic Development (CLAD) credential.

 EDUC 455 • Teaching Assistantship in Education (1-3 units)